 We don’t have a choice about Death’s place in our life, but we do have a choice in the relationship that we make with Death.
 So much of the language of Death is filled with the metaphor of battle, but when we make Death our enemy we will fail.
 We will never conquer Death.

 Miriam is Moses’ sister who saves him from Death by hiding him at the water’s edge when the Pharaoh orders all infant boys of the enslaved Hebrews be killed.
-When the grown Moses succeeds in leading the Israelites out of enslavement in Egypt, she raises her timbrel to lead a victory song that may be some of the oldest text in the Bible: “Sing to the Lord, for he has triumphed gloriously; Horse and rider he has thrown into the sea.”
-Here Miriam’s waters are not always gentle; sometimes they bring Death.
+When the grown Moses succeeds in leading the Israelites out of slavery in Egypt, she raises her timbrel to lead a victory song that may be some of the oldest text in the Bible: “Sing to the Lord, for he has triumphed gloriously; Horse and rider he has thrown into the sea.”
+Miriam’s waters are not always gentle; sometimes they bring Death.
 Miriam herself dies as the Hebrews wander in the wilderness on the way to the Promised Land, but from the place where she is buried a spring of life-sustaining water opens.

 Life and Death are intertwined in Miriam’s story.
 She saves the infant Moses from Death but celebrates the deaths of the Egyptian forces that would have re-enslaved her people.
 When her death comes it gives rise to water in the dessert.
-She flows with cycles of Life-Death-Life, and her example invites us to these forces are linked together.
+She flows with cycles of Life-Death-Life, and her example invites us to recognize how these forces are linked together.
 Death can feed Life.
 Life serves Death.

 Our Destiny is to stand before something greater than ourselves.